Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning: Data Availability

 \section{Data Availability}

-The data that support the findings of this study are available from Hugging Face and PhysioNet but restrictions apply to the availability of these data, which were used under licence for the current study, and so are not publicly available.
+The data supporting the findings of this study are available from Hugging Face and PhysioNet; however, restrictions apply to the availability of these data, which were used under license for the current study and are therefore not publicly available.